 \section{Motivation}

-OT can not be obtained from scratch.
-This is the main impossibility result around any interactive cryptographic protocols that are based on \emph{indistinguishability}, such as bit commitment, zero knowledge, secret sharing, non-interactive zero-knowledge, and in a broader sense, secure two-party computation, even when only considering security against computationally efficient adversaries \cite{Dodis}.
-In other words, such protocols can not be realized without further assumptions/limits.
-In \cite{Dodis}, it is proved that OT as one of the most important cryptographic primitives rooted in two-party secure computation, can not be realized with imperfect randomness obtained from any imperfect entropy sources.
+OT cannot be obtained from scratch.
+This is the main impossibility result for interactive cryptographic protocols that are based on \emph{indistinguishability}, such as bit commitment, zero knowledge, secret sharing, non-interactive zero-knowledge, and in a broader sense, secure two-party computation, even when only considering security against computationally efficient adversaries \cite{Dodis}.
+In other words, such protocols cannot be realized without additional assumptions or restrictions.
+In \cite{Dodis}, it is proved that OT, as one of the most important cryptographic primitives rooted in two-party secure computation, cannot be realized with imperfect randomness obtained from any imperfect entropy sources.
 More surprising is that this impossibility result is unconditional, meaning that it does not rely on any further assumption like bounding the cheating capability of a party by honest model assumptions, or any other computational assumptions.
 This impossibility is even valid in the presence of a slightly imperfect entropy source (\emph{Santha-Vazirani (SV) source} \cite{SV}) if that is the only available source of randomness.
 This general phenomenon states that virtually all cryptographic tasks requiring any form of privacy or secrecy are impossible to realize when relying on SV entropy sources, irrespective of the computational assumptions employed.
-For further information about technical details, we refer the readers to \cite[Lemma 3.1]{Dodis}.
-Information theory offers a valuable entropy source to compensate lack of entropy: \emph{Noisy channels}.
+For further information about technical details, we refer the reader to \cite[Lemma 3.1]{Dodis}.
+Information theory offers a valuable entropy source to compensate for a lack of entropy: \emph{Noisy channels}.